 Honor 8 Pro is backed up with a huge 4,000 mAh battery that can actually survive 2 days straight without the need of charging.
 And when we are talking about the high-end phones with high-end specifications, what’s not so prominent is their battery life, but Honor 8 Pro does it well.

-I got a one day battery life on high use with 45% battery left with screen on time of 4 hours.
+I got a one-day battery life on high use with 45% battery left with screen-on-time of 4 hours.
 The battery got drained on the next day giving a total of 1.5 days runtime.
 The screen on time here was 6 hours 42 minutes.
 On normal use expect the battery life of 2 days.
-Do note that our test were performed on single SIM and no 4G data.
+Do note that our tests were performed on single SIM and no 4G data.

 The charging is not as fast as OnePlus’ Dash charging and it takes a while to charge this huge 4,000 mAh battery.
 The turnaround time of charging is about 2 hours.